mconstant/DaVinciFren/README.md

 # davincifren

-a smol applicatio to give you a nice openai davinci chatbot on discord
+a smol application to give you a nice openai davinci chatbot on discord

 ## deployment prereqs